Adam T. Hirsh

 I am a third year student in the Pain Lab and the Clinical Psychology program at IUPUI.
 I earned my BS in Biology and Neuroscience from Davidson College and my MA in Psychology from Montclair State University.
 My research interests include psychosocial factors affecting chronic pain treatment, substance use outcomes, and racial disparities in healthcare.
 I am also interested in spiritual and religious competencies for mental health professionals.
 In my spare time, I can be found listening to podcasts, walking my dog along the Monon trail, and baking all kinds of vegan desserts.

-I am a first-year student in the Pain Lab and the Clinical Psychology program at IUPUI.
+I am a second-year student in the Pain Lab and the Clinical Psychology program at IUPUI.
 I earned my BS in Health Psychology from MCPHS University and my MS in Pain Research, Education, and Policy from Tufts University School of Medicine.
 My research interests broadly include the doctor-patient relationship, pain assessment, pain education for health professionals, and the long-term management of complex pain disorders (such as fibromyalgia).
 I plan to utilize both quantitative and qualitative methods to answer research questions about pain.
 In my leisure time I enjoy working on various art projects, playing cooperative online games with friends, exercising, gardening, and spending time with my birds.

 Megan Miller, PhD, 2019